joonsauce/sus-bot/README.md

 - [The Team](#the-team)
 # About the Project
 A discord bot with influence from the popular indie video game Among Us, with features that combines some qualities of other bots.
+The bot was intended to be used within one server, so many parts are very server-specific.
+There is no public link for this bot.
+However, you can modify and use this bot however you like under the MIT license.
 # Usage
 At the moment, the bot is configured to be customized per server; some commands need to be hardwired in by the person who wants to use them.